edochang/python-utilities/README.md

 ## References
 The creation of COTI was inspired from https://gist.github.com/jrivero/1085501.
 The general logic was inspired from here, however COTI was designed to be extendable for additional CSV manipulation operations.

-# <a name='prototyeps'>2.
+# <a name='prototypes'>2.
 Prototypes</a>
 Random scripts that was written on the fly to achieve specific tasks.
-These functions have not been incorporated to the overall utilities listed in [python-utilites](#python-utilites).
+These functions have not been incorporated to the overall utilities listed in [python-utilites](#python-utilities).